beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/provisioning.md

 ## Provisioning new HTTP functions

-To provision a new HTTP function, in the root of your project, open your app's Architect project manifest file (usually `.arc`):
+To provision a new HTTP function, in the root of your project, open your app's Architect project manifest file (usually `app.arc`):

 1. Find your project's `@http` pragma
   - If you don't already have one, add to a new line: `@http`